Martin-Gleiss/smartvisu/readme.md

 [![Join the chat at https://gitter.im/sVISU/Lobby](https://badges.gitter.im/sVISU/Lobby.svg)](https://gitter.im/sVISU/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## Warning !
-The current version in this develop branch is experimental and should not be used in productive environments!
-Use version v3.5 from master branch instead.

 ## DESCRIPTION
 smartVISU is a framework to create a visualisation for smart home environments with simple html-pages.
 It can be used with several smart home automation backends or directly on KNX.